twowordbird/cvar2file/README.md

 Source Engine CVar Exporter
 ================

 This project builds a master list of console commands and variables in CS:GO.
-It consists of two parts: a SourceMod plugin that exports all server variables and commands, and a script that incorporates extra variables and commands that exist only in the client.
-Currently, the command to get client varibles returns their default values as integers, even if they are floats, so information that can be obtained from the server is preferred.
+It consists a SourceMod plugin that, on map load, exports all server variables and commands and then exits.

 # Exporting cvars

 [SourceMod][sourcemod] plugin that exports all cvars in an HTML format on server start, and then quits.
-Cvars are exported to csgo/cvar.html.
+Cvars are exported to csgo/cvars-$VERSION.txt.
 Based on [a plugin by MCPAN][tools_cvarlist].

 ## Compiling